-In Argentina, in 2012, the PRC signed a \$300 million agreement with the leftist Peronist government of Christina Fernandez to build a deep space radar facility in the Bajada de Agrio region of Argentina's remote Neuquén province.
-The facility was officially intended to support China's communication with and tracking of space vehicles, increasingly important as it conducted beyondearth missions, including the Change lunar missions, and planned Tianwen Mars missions.
+In Argentina, in 2012, China signed a \$300 million agreement with the leftist Peronist government of Christina Fernandez to build a deep space radar facility in the Bajada de Agrio region of Argentina's remote Neuquén province.
+The facility was officially intended to support China's communication with and tracking of space vehicles, which was increasingly important as China conducted beyond-Earth missions, including the Chang-e lunar missions, and planned Tianwen Mars missions.

-Controversially, China's Neuquén facility is run by the CLTC, a part of the People's Liberation Army Strategic Support Force.
-The site on Argentine soil has correspondingly been manned primarily by Chinese military personnel, with only intermittent presence of Argentine authorities at the facility.
-The S and X bands on which the Chinese facility transmits and receives, has potential military uses, including aerial early warning to airborne intercept, missile guidance and weapons tracking.
+Controversially, China's Neuquén facility is also run by CLTC, a part of the People's Liberation Army Strategic Support Force.
+The site on Argentine soil has been manned primarily by Chinese military personnel, with only intermittent presence of Argentine authorities at the facility.
+The S and X bands, on which the Chinese facility transmits and receives, have potential military uses, including aerial early warning to airborne intercept, missile guidance and weapons tracking.

-Beyond Neuquén, in late 2023, China began assembly of the China Argentina Radio Telescope (CART), a very large (40 meter diameter) instrument, at the Felix Aguilar observatory where, as previously noted, it has operated a satellite laser range finding capability since 2006.
+Beyond Neuquén, in late 2023, China began assembly of the China Argentina Radio Telescope, a very large (40 meter diameter) instrument, at the Felix Aguilar observatory where, as previously noted, it has operated a satellite laser range finding capability since 2006.

-In the far south of Argentina, in Rio Gallegos, the Chinese firm Emposat, with links to China state-owned China Aerospace Science and Technology Corporation (CASC), reportedly plans to build a facility with four to six antennas that could give it the capability to track and/or capture data from satellites in polar orbits, complementing the capabilities of the PRC's Zhongshan and Inexpressible Island facilities in Antarctica.
+In the far south of Argentina, in Rio Gallegos, the Chinese firm Emposat, with links to China state-owned China Aerospace Science and Technology Corporation (CASC), reportedly plans to build a facility with four to six antennas that could give it the capability to track and/or capture data from satellites in polar orbits, complementing the capabilities of China's Zhongshan and Inexpressible Island facilities in Antarctica.